 Some people stop by to read the newspapers, others are headed to the Bamberger Children’s Room for story time, still others are choosing audios to listen to as they commute to either York or Harrisburg.
 We are central to either location.
 The five public computers have a steady stream of users, some asking for assistance as they navigate job search sites or apply online for jobs.

 In the summertime, we provide a popular Summer Reading Program for children and teens, and a special program for babies, toddlers and preschool-age kids.

 But back to the move….it is going to happen.
-We are renters, just like most everyone else, so we met with LSC, our design architects, who know our building better than we do since they designed the renovations almost 10 years ago.
+We are renters, just like most everyone else, so we met with design architects, who know our building better than we do since they designed the renovations almost 10 years ago.
 They met and measured the new space and went to work fitting in our desks, bookshelves, computer stations, and toys, among everything else, and presented a plan that will work just fine.
 So we will be ok.
 We will have a grand re-opening with a new address and actually have a little more room.
 We planned a few wow features that I hope people “ooh and aah” over when we welcome them into the new library location.

 Here’s the Scoop will continue with updates as we get them.